2.1 Limits of Single-Processor Performance

 2.1.3 The Instruction-Level Parallelism (ILP) Wall

-Section titled “2.1.3 The Instruction-Level Parallelism (ILP) Wall”The third barrier, the Instruction-Level Parallelism (ILP) Wall, is an architectural one, representing the point of diminishing returns in the quest to extract more parallelism from a single, sequential instruction stream.13 For much of the 1990s, exploiting ILP was the primary engine of performance growth beyond raw clock speed.
-Architects developed a sophisticated toolbox of techniques to allow a processor to execute multiple instructions simultaneously, creating what one author called the “serial illusion” for the programmer.14 A Toolbox for Parallelism Within a Single Thread
+Section titled “2.1.3 The Instruction-Level Parallelism (ILP) Wall”The third barrier, the Instruction-Level Parallelism (ILP) Wall, is an architectural one, representing the point of diminishing returns in the effort to extract more parallelism from a single, sequential instruction stream.11 For much of the 1990s, exploiting ILP was the primary engine of performance growth beyond raw clock speed.
+Architects developed a sophisticated set of techniques to allow a processor to execute multiple instructions simultaneously, creating what one author called the “serial illusion” for the programmer.12 Techniques for Instruction-Level Parallelism

-- Pipelining: This fundamental technique overlaps the execution stages of multiple instructions, akin to an assembly line.
+- Pipelining: This fundamental technique overlaps the execution stages of multiple instructions.
 A five-stage pipeline can be working on five different instructions at once, but its efficiency is limited by “hazards,” where one instruction depends on the result of a preceding one, forcing a stall.2

-- Superscalar Execution: This involves building processors with multiple parallel functional units (e.g., multiple adders, multipliers) that can issue and execute several independent instructions in the same clock cycle.15
+- Superscalar Execution: This involves building processors with multiple parallel functional units (e.g., multiple adders, multipliers) that can issue and execute several independent instructions in the same clock cycle.13

 - Out-of-Order Execution: This allows the processor to dynamically reorder the instruction stream at runtime, searching ahead for independent instructions it can execute while a stalled instruction is waiting for its dependencies to be resolved.